HesselM/rpicross_notes/01-setup.md

     - Hostname: XCS-rpi
     - User: pi
     - Password: raspberry
-    > The same username and password as in a default Rasbian setup are used to simplify this guide.
+    > The same username and password as in a default Raspbian setup are used to simplify this guide.

     > You can pretty much leave all options to the default setting.